 The land and buildings were valued as at 31 August 2012 by a qualified firm of chartered surveyors.
-The valuation was undertaken using the depreciated replacement cost method and resulted in a valuation of $\pounds 2,850,000$ of which $\pounds 598,500$ related to land.
-In opinion of the trustees there has been no material movement in the valuation during the year to 31 August 2023.
+The valuation was undertaken using the depreciated replacement cost method and resulted in a valuation of £2,850,000 of which £598,500 related to land.
+In opinion of the trustees there has been no material movement in the valuation during the period to 1 January 2024.

-The Long leasehold land and buildings includes land valued at £598,500 which is not depreciated.
+The Long leasehold land and buildings included land valued at £598,500 which was not depreciated.

-The Long leasehold land and buildings are held under a 125-year lease from Lincolnshire County Council at nil rental.
-They are valued at depreciated replacement cost and recognised in the Academy Trust's balance sheet.
+During the period long leasehold land and buildings are held under a 125-year lease from Lincolnshire County Council at nil rental.
+They were valued at depreciated replacement cost and recognised in the Academy Trust's balance sheet until 1 January 2024 when the assets transferred to The Priory Federation of Academies Trust.